elegant-scipy/elegant-scipy/markdown/ch3.markdown

 ```

 There you have it: a reproduction of a scientific analysis, using SciPy.
 We are
-missing the line fit...
+missing the line fit....
 But that's what exercises are for.

 <!-- exercise begin -->